-Business Structure in Brazil
+Business structure in Brazil

-Brazil is the fifth largest country in the world geographically with a predominantly tropical climate.
+Brazil is geographically the fifth largest country in the world with a predominantly tropical climate.
 It is the only Portuguese-speaking country in the Americas and the largest Portuguese-speaking country in the world, in addition to being one of the most multicultural and ethnically diverse nation on the planet.

-With the Atlantic Ocean to the east, Brazil has a 7,491 kilometer coastline.
+With the Atlantic Ocean to the east, Brazil has a 7.491 kilometer coastline.
 The country borders all the South American countries except for Ecuador and Chile.

 Brazil is currently politically and administratively divided into 27 federative units, with 26 states and one federal district.
 The federative units are independent subnational entities (independent governing, legislative and tax entities) with own governments and constitutions that together form the Federative Republic of Brazil.
 The executive power is exercised by a governor elected every four years.
 The judiciary power is exercised by trial and appellate courts that handle general legal matters.